Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse.md

 ### GetRevocationMonitoringAlerts

-`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) GetRevocationMonitoringAlerts() []CSSCMSDataModelModelsMonitoringRevocationMonitoringAlertResponse`
+`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) GetRevocationMonitoringAlerts() []ModelsMonitoringRevocationMonitoringAlertResponse`

 GetRevocationMonitoringAlerts returns the RevocationMonitoringAlerts field if non-nil, zero value otherwise.

 ### GetRevocationMonitoringAlertsOk

-`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) GetRevocationMonitoringAlertsOk() (*[]CSSCMSDataModelModelsMonitoringRevocationMonitoringAlertResponse, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) GetRevocationMonitoringAlertsOk() (*[]ModelsMonitoringRevocationMonitoringAlertResponse, bool)`

 GetRevocationMonitoringAlertsOk returns a tuple with the RevocationMonitoringAlerts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetRevocationMonitoringAlerts

-`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) SetRevocationMonitoringAlerts(v []CSSCMSDataModelModelsMonitoringRevocationMonitoringAlertResponse)`
+`func (o *KeyfactorWebKeyfactorApiModelsMonitoringRevocationMonitoringAlertTestResponse) SetRevocationMonitoringAlerts(v []ModelsMonitoringRevocationMonitoringAlertResponse)`

 SetRevocationMonitoringAlerts sets RevocationMonitoringAlerts field to given value.